-The organization has been classified as other than a private foundation under Section 509(a)(1) of the Internal Revenue Code and accordingly contributions qualify as a charitable tax deduction by the contributor under Section 170(b)(i)(A)(ii).
-The School did not have any net unrelated business income for the year ended June 30, 2016.
-The School is also exempt from District of Columbia sales and personal property taxes.
+The Charter School has been classified as other than a private foundation under Section 509(a)(1) of the Internal Revenue Code and accordingly contributions qualify as a charitable tax deduction by the contributor under Section 170(b)(i)(A)(ii).
+The Charter School did not have any net unrelated business income for the years ended June 30, 2017 and 2016.
+The Charter School is also exempt from District of Columbia sales and personal property taxes.